luiscruz/course_sustainableSE/2022/p1_measuring_software/g6_adblocker.md

 author: Jeffrey Bouman, Thijs Raymakers, Katja Schmahl
 title: "Is your adblocker saving energy?"
 date: 03/03/2022
-summary: "Showing advertisements is one of the key ways to earn money on the internet.
-Whether it is through banner ads¸ sponsored messages or paid endorsements, advertising is everywhere.
-Users are becoming more ad aware, and there are many different tools for reducing the amount of advertising you see when browsing.
-This blogpost looks into the effect that advertisements and adblockers have on the additional energy usage of our devices."
+summary: "Companies rely on digital advertising to generate income on the internet.
+Users are becoming more ad aware and there is increasing popularity for tools that reduce the amount of advertising when browsing.
+But, the effect that advertisements and adblockers have on the additional energy usage of our devices is still largely unknown.
+In this blogpost we will explore this open problem further."
 bibtex: |-
   @misc{greenadblocker2022,
     title = {Is your adblocker saving energy?}, author = {Jeffrey Bouman, Thijs Raymakers, Katja Schmahl},